SpectraL519/cpp-ap/docs/tutorial.md

 > [!TIP]
 >
 > The `parse_args` function may throw an `ap::argument_parser_exception` if the configuration of the defined arguments is invalid or the parsed command-line arguments do not match the expected configuration.
-To simplify error handling, the `argument_parser` class provides a `try_parse_args` methods, which will automatically catch these exceptions, print the error message as well as the help message of the deepest used parser (see [Subparsers](#subparsers)), and exit with a failure status.
+To simplify error handling, the `argument_parser` class provides a `try_parse_args` method which will automatically catch these exceptions, print the error message as well as the help message of the deepest used parser (see [Subparsers](#subparsers)), and exit with a failure status.
 >
 > Internally, This is equivalent to:
 >